cloud-gov/common-pipelines/container/README.md

   * Example file for [internal repos](examples/cloud-gov-repo/ci/vars.yml)
   * Example file for [external repos](examples/external-repo/ci/vars.yml)
 * Set the values in the `vars.yml` file as needed.
 All values present in the example file are required.
+* The `base-image` variable should be set to our [ubuntu-hardened](https://github.com/cloud-gov/ubuntu-hardened) image where possible
 * Some external repos require extra configuration, see the section below on [Configuring External Repositories](#configuring-external-repositories).
-* Update the relevant list with the name of your repo in the [pipeline.yml](https://github.com/cloud-gov/set-container-pipelines/blob/main/ci/pipeline.yml) file.
+* Update the relevant list of repos in the [pipeline.yml](https://github.com/cloud-gov/set-container-pipelines/blob/main/ci/pipeline.yml) file with the name of your repo.
 * Create a PR with your changes in the `set-containter-pipelines` repo.

 When the PR gets accepted and merged it will kick off the creation of a pipeline for building. auditing, and scanning your image will be created.